akazukin5151/kpxhs/docs/kpxhs.1.md

 `Name xs`
 : Constructs an attribute name using the list-of-strings xs.

-There are also two special attribute names exclusive to *kpxhs*.
+There are also three special attribute names exclusive to *kpxhs*.
 They are appropriately namespaced with \`"kpxhs"\`.

 `Name ["kpxhs", "key"]`
 : The style of the key being bound (eg, "Esc")